 St Marys Cathedral is a church within the Roman Catholic Archdiocese in Sydney.
 Its full name is the Cathedral Church and Minor Basilica of the Immaculate Mother of God, Help of Christians, but is commonly referred to as just St Marys Cathedral.

-Interestingly, in addition to its long name, this cathedral also boasts the greatest length among Australia’s churches, regardless of the fact that it is not the biggest or the tallest.
+Interestingly, in addition to its lengthy name, this cathedral also boasts the longest length among Australia’s churches, even though it is not the biggest or the tallest.

 St Marys Cathedral Sydney, Mass Times, Address & Opening Hours, NSW

 The church’s history dates back to 1868 when construction work began.
 The church was built in two phases, and this explains why the interiors have a few differences in terms of the colour and texture of the sandstone used.

 Other architectural details at St Marys Cathedral worth mentioning include the stained glass windows that depict different themes, extensive lighting patterns as well as various interior works.
 The cathedral is home to an array of treasures located in different parts of the building.